Hasegawa-Johnson works to improve speech recognition

 - This research is related to a three-year project on speech recognition for people with cerebral palsy.

-ECE Associate Professor Mark Allan Hasegawa-Johnson is working to put words into peoples’ mouths--with the help of a computer, of course.
+ECE Associate Professor Mark Hasegawa-Johnson is working to put words into peoples’ mouths--with the help of a computer, of course.
 His research focuses on speech recognition, the ability of a computer to recognize and convert human words into code.

 “Speech recognition now works very well if you’re willing to wear a head-mounted microphone, and if you’re speaking in a dialect that the speech recognizer has been trained to recognize,” Hasegawa-Johnson said.
 “Otherwise, it doesn’t work.”